zeldaret/mm/docs/tools.md

 ### `tools/regconvert.py`

-Convert `mips2c`'s `gGameInfo->data[n]` output (or a raw offset) into the appropriate variable in the REG pages.
+Convert `mips2c`'s `gRegEditor->data[n]` output (or a raw offset) into the appropriate variable in the REG pages.
 Can also be run on a file to mass-convert them: run with `-h` for details.

 ### `tools/rename_global_asm.py`